-IMPACT is an initiative from Nursing Science, the Department Public Health of the University of Basel, and the Swiss Tropical and Public Health Institute (Basel).
-The goals of the Swiss Implementation Science Network (IMPACT) are to:
+IMPACT - the Swiss Implementation Science Network - is an initiative of Nursing Science, the Department of Public Health of the University of Basel, and the Swiss Tropical and Public Health Institute.
+The goals of IMPACT are to:

 (2) Provide networking opportunities for implementation science researchers and other interested stakeholders in implementation science;

 (3) Provide training opportunities for implementation science; and

 (4) Leverage funding options for implementation science in Switzerland.

 The European Implementation Collaborative engages a broad range of individual and organisational stakeholders in the field of implementation.
 We build links and exchange learning about implementation science and practice within Europe.

 Connect with like-minded individuals and groups working in implementation in Europe

 Exchange learning on implementation science and practice